Algiers Courthouse Wedding Alternatives: 5 Stunning NOLA Spots & 3 Steps to Eloping Legally (Current Guide)

 1. Gretna Courthouse

 Gretna remains a top legal wedding spot with beautiful architecture and a classic front staircase that is perfect for photos.
-Our all-inclusive packages offer full coverage for this historic West Bank gem.
+We offer full coverage for this historic West Bank gem, ensuring your "courthouse" photos look editorial and unhurried.

 2. City Park Under the Oaks

 Massive live oaks draped in Spanish moss create a cinematic backdrop that a courthouse could never match.
-As a New Orleans elopement photographer, I know the private nooks where you can escape the crowds.
+As a New Orleans elopement photographer, I know the private nooks where you can escape the joggers and the crowds for a truly quiet ceremony.

-For the ultimate private experience, a sailboat elopement offers a sunset ceremony with the skyline in the distance.
-It requires no public permits and offers unparalleled intimacy.
+For the ultimate "Just the Two of Us" experience, a sailboat elopement offers a sunset ceremony with the skyline in the distance.
+It requires no public permits and offers unparalleled intimacy that no building can provide.

 Frequently Asked Questions